DXC-0/Respect-My-Internet/README.md

 For the update part, use the [update.sh](https://github.com/TheCyberArcher/Respect-My-Internet/blob/main/update.sh) script.

-You can also download and install manually the list :

 | Blocklist version |  |
 | --- | --- |
 | Respect-My-Internet | [Download](https://github.com/TheCyberArcher/Respect-My-Internet/blob/main/blocklist/respect-my-internet.txt) |